top of page

 Q. Why should we tour with Curious About Vietnam?

-You will also receive a small CAV tote bag upon arrival to carry your water and tour supplies (wet-wipes & tissue).
+• You will receive a small Curious About Vietnam tote bag upon arrival to carry water and tour supplies like tissues and wet wipes

 Q. What types of food tours do you offer?